 - Top pay: average pay offered to top-paid employees

 Good Reliability, represents a CV of between 6.01% and 15.00% and/or fewer than 30 survey observations and/or if survey observations represent less than 50% of all estimated employment for the occupation.

 The following is an average salary list of industries within the specific occupation.

 Employers that Recruited in the Last 2 Years

 Employers with Unfilled Vacancies of over 4 Months

-Employers were asked if they recruited to this occupation over the past 2 years and had experienced hiring difficulties or currently have vacancies of over 4 months for the occupation.
+Employers were asked if they recruited to this occupation over the past two years and had experienced hiring difficulties or currently have vacancies of over four months for the occupation.
 It is important to note that the information below is a snapshot in time and represents the opinions of the organizations that responded to the survey.

 In some instances, anomalies have occurred as a result of the occurrence of outliers or employers not responding to all the survey questions.
 In most cases, the inconsistency is fairly small and within the margin of error for the survey.
 For some occupations, outliers have been suppressed and the averages have been recalculated.
 For some wage levels for other occupations the information has been entirely suppressed.
 N/A is listed in instances where no information is available.

 These wage estimates include employees in companies which were believed to have 8 or more employees, from the public and private sector and include full and part-time employees.
 Average wages were weighted by the number of employees and post-stratification employer weighting.

 It is important to note that the results of the Alberta Wage and Salary Survey are estimates based on a sample of employers.
 In order to make an informed wage and salary decision, we recommend you research other wage sources available to supplement the Alberta Wage and Salary Survey results.